AndrewL14/Movie-review-web-app/backend/README.md

 6. Look at `Request navigation` below for all commands then copy and paste them into your selected option.

 #### Note:
-This program's responses or in JSON format to best Read I recommend Postman or terminal
+This program's responses are in JSON format to best Read I recommend Postman or terminal

 ### Request navigation